 - Natural resources

-From the data an economist collects and evaluates, they can prepare reports and forecast about economic trends.
+Professional economists utilize their skills in the business, social sciences, and humanities fields.
+With the data an economist collects and evaluates, they can create reports and forecasts about economic trends.

-A graduate obtaining an economics degree can readily find a placement in a variety of fields, including:
+A graduate obtaining an economics degree may find a position in a variety of fields, including:

 - Political consulting